robmitch802/exercise-tracker/README.md

-##Exercise tracking
+#Exercise tracking
-Building a tracking app to record my historical data (currently written down in notebooks) for runs, cross training, races, et al.
+-Building a tracking app to record my historical data (currently written down in notebooks) for runs, cross training, races, et al.
+-Practicing using the MERN stack